-As children come into the learning space, have volunteers assist them as they write or draw pictures of fruits and vegetables.
+As children come into the learning space, have them write or draw pictures of fruits and vegetables.
 Have them cut them out, then glue them onto the tri-fold board.
 Once all children have arrived and participated in this activity, began your lesson with the opening prayer.